segmentio/segment-docs/src/connections/storage/warehouses/redshift-useful-sql.md

 Below you'll find a library of some of the most useful SQL queries customers use in their Redshift warehouses.
 You can run these right in your Redshift instance with little to no modification.

 > note " "
-> If you're looking for SQL queries for warehouses other than Redshift, check out some of our [Analyizing with SQL guides](/docs/connections/storage/warehouses/index/#analyzing-with-sql).
+> If you're looking for SQL queries for warehouses other than Redshift, check out some of Segment's [Analyzing with SQL guides](/docs/connections/storage/warehouses/index/#analyzing-with-sql).

 ## Tracking events